 CO4: Understand and implement applications using Applets, AWT, Swings and Events.
+Course Outcomes: Students will be able to:

 CLO-1: Understand basics of variables and operators such as variables, conditional and iterative execution methods etc.

 CLO-2: Identify classes, objects, members of a class and relationships among them needed for a specific problem and Write C++ principles and proper program structuring.